syntax42/kbh-billeder/README.md

 ![Screenshot](misc/screenshot.png)

+## Documentation

+You'll find documentation, instructions and more [right here](./docs/README.md).

 ## How to setup

+You should not try to setup the project, directly from this repository.
+Start from the repository of a [customization](./docs/CUSTOMIZATIONS.md), to which this repository should be a dependency.
+If you havn't created a customization yet - see the documentation for information on how to set it up.

 First ensure that you have a running version of Node.js (and the NPM tool) (the current code has been tested on node v.7.2).